What is CommandCenter?

 View CommandCenter reports

-CRM gives three pre-defined reports for every process built in CommandCenter.
-You must hover on the process under CommandCenter list view (Set up > Process Management > CommandCenter) and click View reports to see the following reports:
+CRM gives three pre-defined reports for every journey built in CommandCenter.
+You must hover on the journey under CommandCenter list view (Set up > Process Management > CommandCenter) and click View reports to see the following reports:

 - State-wise segregation — Number of records in each state.